-Now accepting applications for certified K-5 Teachers and a Part-Time Instructional Assistant.
+Now accepting applications for certified K-5 Teachers.
 Please see Resources tab, then Employment Opportunities for more details.

 Our uniform policy consists of: white, light blue, or navy blue collared polo shirts, and navy or khaki colored khaki style pants.
 All shoes should be neutral in color with no excessive sparkles or bright colors.
 Shirts should always be tucked in and only brown or black belts are allowed.
 Girls have the option to wear white, cream, or navy tights with skirts/skorts.
 We want our student leaders to be neat and tidy in appearance at all times.
 Uniforms can be found at Old Navy, Target, and other department stores.